Lauren-Gambrill/Lauren-s-final-project/Assets/Photon/PhotonUnityNetworking/readme.txt

     Read more about it: https://www.photonengine.com/en-us/OnPremise

-PUN+ Subscriptions
+If need PUN+ Subscriptions to play
-    Follow these steps when you bought an asset that includes a Photon Cloud subscription:
-        • Sign in and open the Dashboard.                       https://dashboard.photonengine.com Use an existing Photon Cloud Account or register.
-        • Select the Application/Subscription to upgrade and click "Add Coupon / PUN+".
-        • Enter your Unity Invoice Number.
+    Follow these steps when you bought an asset that includes a Photon Cloud subscription: â€¢ Sign in and open the Dashboard.                       https://dashboard.photonengine.com Use an existing Photon Cloud Account or register. â€¢ Select the Application/Subscription to upgrade and click "Add Coupon / PUN+". â€¢ Enter your Unity Invoice Number.

-        • Find the App ID on: https://dashboard.photonengine.com
+        â€¢ Find the App ID on: https://dashboard.photonengine.com â€¢ Find your Unity Invoice Number in the Unity AssetStore: https://www.assetstore.unity3d.com/en/#!/account/transactions
-        • Find your Unity Invoice Number in the Unity AssetStore: https://www.assetstore.unity3d.com/en/#!/account/transactions Or while logged in to the Asset Store, click on your name on the top right.
+            Or while logged in to the Asset Store, click on your name on the top right.
             From the drop-down select the payment method you used in your purchase.